maehw/UsbInsight/README.md

 # UsbInsight - a high-level USB decoder

-This repository provides a tool called **UsbInsight** - a _decoder_ - which parses CSV tables exported from USB HS/LS traffic recorded with the Saleae Logic software.
+This repository provides a tool called **UsbInsight** - a _decoder_ - which parses CSV tables exported from USB HS/LS (i.e. high- or low-speed) traffic recorded with the [Saleae Logic 2 software](https://www.saleae.com/pages/downloads).
 Unfortunately, currently there's no support to directly write a USB [High-Level Analyzer (HLA)](https://support.saleae.com/extensions/high-level-analyzer-extensions) extension for Saleae Logic.

 With the help of this tool, we can now work with USB traffic on _**USB packet** level_ and even _**USB transaction** level_ instead of having to deal with many, many _**USB packet fields**_ (e.g. SYNC, PID, CRC, EOP) as `v1frame`s.
 Great that Salea does all the **USB signal decoding** and already provides the **USB packet fields** - **but** getting all this data gets especially tedious when there are a lot of "irrelevant" _Reset_ and _Keep alive_ signals for USB low-speed or _start of frame (SOF) packets_ for USB full-speed.